 Scroll down to meet the staff members at Moreau Seminary, the Holy Cross Novitiate, and the Old College Undergraduate Seminary.

 Rev. Jim Gallagher, C.S.C.

 Superior and Rector, Moreau Seminary

 Fr.
-John Herman, C.S.C., is rector and religious superior at Moreau Seminary, the Congregation of Holy Cross' major religious seminary.
-He was born in Ohio and raised in Trenton, Michigan.
-He earned a bachelor's degree in civil engineering at the University of Detroit prior to entering formation in Holy Cross.
-He professed Final Vows in the Congregation of Holy Cross on August 27, 1994 and was ordained to the priesthood on April 22,1995.
-Prior to serving at Moreau Seminary, Fr.
-John served the Congregation as the rector of O'Neill Hall and a campus minister at Notre Dame, as the Pastor of St. John Vianney Parish in Goodyear, Arizona and then as Pastor of Nuestra Madre Santísima de la Luz Parish, in Guadalupe, Nuevo Leon, México.
+Jim Gallagher, C.S.C., is rector and religious superior at Moreau Seminary, the Congregation of Holy Cross' major religious seminary.
+He was born and raised in Indiana.
+He earned a bachelor's degree in aerospace engineering at the University of Notre Dame and worked for a few years prior to entering formation in Holy Cross.
+He professed final vows in the Congregation of Holy Cross on August 26, 2006, and was ordained to the priesthood on April 14, 2007.
+Before serving at Moreau Seminary, Fr.
+Jim served the Congregation in the Office of Vocations as well as in Residence Life and Campus Ministry at the University of Portland in Portland, Oregon.

 Assistant Superior, Moreau Seminary